protik77/python3-sensehat/README.md

 See the [Sense Hat API docs](https://pythonhosted.org/sense-hat/) for more Sense Hat API.

-## Changes made from the original repository:
+## Changes made from the original repository

 * Python `3.4.2` based.
 * Based on official `arm32v7/debian:jessie` based rather than `armhf/ubuntu` image which is not supported anymore.
 Also the required `RTIMULIB` version is only supported for `debian:jessie`.